ovalves/celeste-engine/README.md

 ## License

-This project uses the following license: MIT (https://github.com/ovalves/celeste-engine/blob/master/LICENSE).
+The Celeste Engine is licensed under the MIT license.
+See [License File](LICENSE) for more information.